TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 50/Genesis 50.6.md

 ---

-And Pharaoh said, Go up, and bury thy father, according as he made thee swear.
+Pharaoh said, "Go up, and bury your father, just like he made you swear."